ccbikai/Sink/docs/configuration.md

 Cache links can speed up access, but setting them too long may result in slow changes taking effect.
 The default value is 60 seconds.

+## `NUXT_REDIRECT_WITH_QUERY`

+URL parameters are not carried during link redirection by default and it is not recommended to enable this feature.

 ## `NUXT_HOME_URL`

 The default Sink homepage is the introduction page, you can replace it with your own website.